We were visited by the Mayor of Test Valley, Cllr Carl Borg-Neal

 At the end there was the opportunity for conversations and individual questions as well as the chance to look at a wide range of leaflets and books.
 We were also pleased to welcome colleagues from italk, Hampshire’s talking therapies service.

-The globe showing Triangulate’s logo before the event started
+The globe showing Triangulate’s logo before the event started The invitation for our event

 During February a 4 meter illuminated globe was suspended in the Abbey with a series of events held to highlight issues surrounding mental health.
 The Light was an art installation designed by artist Richard McLester and a small team.